-- 1. Be prescribed by a physician for the treatment of a covered sickness or bodily injury; and - 2.
-Be dispensed by a pharmacist.
+1. Be prescribed by a physician for the treatment of a covered sickness or bodily injury; and

+2. Be dispensed by a pharmacist.

 Notwithstanding any other provisions of the Plan to the contrary, prescription drug expenses covered under the Prescription Drug Benefit are not covered under any other provisions of the Plan.
 Any amount in excess of the maximum amount provided under the Prescription Drug Benefit is not covered under any other provision of the Plan.
-Most expenses incurred under provisions of the Prescription Drug Benefit section apply toward your out-of-pocket maximum.
-There will be no deductible under the Diabetes, COPD and Asthma Value Benefit.
-Copayments paid under the Diabetes, COPD and Asthma Value Benefit, do not apply toward the deductible but are applied toward the annual out-of-pocket maximum.
+Most expenses incurred under provisions of the Prescription Drug Benefit section apply toward yourdeductible and out-of-pocket maximum.
+There will be no deductible under the Diabetes, COPD, Asthma, & Hypertension Value Benefit, and the Preventive Therapy Drug Benefit.
+Coinsurance amounts paid under the Diabetes, COPD, Asthma & Hypertension Value Benefit, and the Preventive Therapy Drug Benefit do not apply toward the deductible but are applied toward the annual out-of-pocket maximum.

-The Plan Manager may decline coverage of a specific medication until the conclusion of a review period not to exceed six (6) months following approval by the U.S. Food and Drug Administration (FDA) for the use and release of the drug, medicine, or medication into the market.
+The Plan Manager may decline coverage of a specific medication until the conclusion of a review period not to exceed six (6) months following approval by the U.S. Food and Drug Administration (FDA) for the .use and release of the drug, medicine, or medication into the market.